ssocean/ssocean/README.md

 </p>

 ---
-  *If you want to contribute to any of my repositories, feel free to submit PRs, issues and email me.⭐*
+  *If you want to contribute to any of my repositories, feel free to submit PRs, issues or jsut email me.⭐*
 ---

 ![](assets/Bottom_down.svg)